Why Wind Projects Stall: The Business Case for Collaborative Design

 • Legitimacy: “Who decided this, and how – and why?”

-• Fit: “Does this strengthen or weaken our place to live and work?”
+• Fit: “Does this strengthen or weaken our community and its development?”

 • Trust: “Will they listen and adapt when problems arise?”

-If those questions aren’t addressed early and credibly, local conversations turn adversarial, timelines stretch, and costs escalate.
+If those questions aren’t addressed early and credibly, local conversations turn adversarial, timelines stretch, costs escalate, and the community gets divided.
 Everyone loses: the developer, the community, and national climate targets.
 The only way to reverse this pattern is to address these fundamentals from the very start.

 2) The hidden cost of delay (and why the maths favour collaboration)

-Every month of delay carries direct costs (legal fees, consultants, redesigns), and much larger opportunity costs (lost generation revenue, lost investor confidence, missed policy windows).
+For the developer, every month of impasse carries direct costs (redesigns, consultants, legal fees), and much larger opportunity costs (lost generation revenue, lost investor confidence, missed policy windows, reduced resale profit).

-Illustrative economics for 50 MW of onshore wind energy:
+Illustrative economics for 50 MW of onshore wind energy for an asset developer and operator:

 • Capacity factor: 35%